In Sell or Be Sold, Cardone breaks down the techniques necessary to master the art of selling in any avenue. It will teach you:

-If you start the relationship off with agreement, you’ll have a chance to tell the prospect about your product.
+If you start the relationship with the prospect with an agreement, you’ll have a chance to tell them about your product.
 Additionally, you’ll come across to the customer as understanding, easy to deal with, and professional.
 This is what we call relationship selling.

 THE MAGIC WORDS